Carmine Falcone: DC Rebirth

-In the "War of Jokes and Riddles" storyline, Falcone is contacted by the Joker with strict instructions to kill the Riddler within an hour.
-His men ultimately fail to complete the assignment, leading the Joker to have Falcone's men assassinated.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
+In the "War of Jokes and Riddles" storyline, the Joker contacts Carmine Falcone and instructs him to kill the Riddler within an hour.
+His men fail to complete the assignment, leading the Joker to kill them.
 The Penguin then takes over his business interests on Joker's behalf.